A train carrying ethanol derails and catches fire in Minnesota, forcing evacuations

 The main track is blocked, and it's unclear when it will be reopened, BNSF said.

-"We didn't know if they were going to blow up," Tensen told MPR News, which is why the city decided to evacuate residents nearby.
+"We didn't know if they were going to blow up," Tensen said, which is why the city decided to evacuate residents nearby.

+Officials hope to have residents back in their homes within the next day, Minnesota Gov. Tim Walz said at a news conference in Raymond on Thursday morning.

+Cleanup will take several days and will begin when the National Transportation Safety Board gives the railroad permission, BNSF officials said at the conference.

 Another BNSF train carrying corn syrup derailed earlier this month in Arizona.
-Both derailments come on the heels of two high-profile Norfolk Southern derailments — one carrying toxic chemicals that derailed near East Palestine, Ohio, and another in Ohio with no toxic chemicals on board.
+Both derailments come on the heels of two high-profile Norfolk Southern derailments — one involving a train carrying toxic chemicals near East Palestine, Ohio, and another in Ohio with no toxic chemicals on board.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.